-In addition, Athena List winner "The Burning Season" by Jenny Halper will begin shooting soon, Naomi Watts and Sophia Lillis will star, and Claire McCarthy is set to direct, and Athena List finalist "The Artemis Protocol" by Shamim Sarif, was turned into a novel, is now being adapted for television by Village Roadshow Entertainment Group.
+In addition, Athena List winner "The Burning Season" by Jenny Halper will begin shooting soon, and Athena List finalist "The Artemis Protocol" by Shamim Sarif, was turned into a novel, is now being adapted for television by Village Roadshow Entertainment Group.

 The Athena Film Festival at Barnard College celebrates extraordinary films from across the globe that tell the stories of fierce and fearless women leaders.
 The curated program includes Academy Award nominated films, award winning features and documentaries, NY premieres, shorts and so much more.